Droid Drama! 8 Korean Drama Apps for Android

 Wish you had easy access to over 100 Korean movies and dramas for free?
 Well, you do.

-Korean Drama & Movies is a convenient app that gives you easy access to programs from YouTube and Dailymotion.
+Korean Movies & Dramas is a convenient app that gives you easy access to programs from YouTube.
 Just be aware that since these videos are user uploaded, subtitling options and picture quality may vary.
+Some videos have subtitling or dubbing in English.

-KDrama is another great source for YouTube videos of your favorite Korean dramas.
+SC KDrama is another great source for watching your favorite Korean dramas.

 Ah, Netflix.
 The very word brings such joy.
 And for Korean students, there’s no shortage of Korean dramas to watch on Netflix.
 Just search “Korean drama,” and you’ll have plenty of options.